 Other methods of natural dyeing

-For more information about natural dyeing check out The Beginners Guide to Natural dyeing
+For more information about natural dyeing check out the Ultimate guide to natural dyeing and The Beginners Guide to Natural dyes.

 Check out how to dye using fabric and yarn using black tea 🙂